The Campfire

 *The reality that our education system is broken, and teachers do a heroic job on a daily basis.
 It is not their fault that your kid is a little shit, it's yours.
 Homeschooling isn't all petting zoos and poetry, is it?

 * The reality that "careers" are just fancified slavery.
 That people have been bought and paid for, just like the janitor down the hall.
 Actually, probably more than him or her, because she has no illusions about what a "job" is.
-People will start to question what work & labor means, what is worth their time and what is not, what they are worth.
+People will start to question what work & labor mean, what is worth their time and what is not, what they are worth.

 There's more, but please comment below if you can think of some things that many people will experience for the first time and hence, GROK.